simunde/fetchrewards/README.md

 <img src="images/listOfItems.png" alt="Screenshot 1" width="250"/>

 ## Installation
-To install fetchrewards Android App on your device, follow these steps:
+To install Fetch Rewards Android App on your device, follow these steps:

  **1. Clone the repository to your local machine.**